Stovart397/Docker-compose-WordPress-two-factory-plugin/README.md

 # Description of the project

-The config file is created using docker-compose to initialize and run Wordpress.
+1. The config file is created using docker-compose to initialize and run Wordpress.
+2. After initialization, install the two-factor plugin for Wordpress and activate it.

 **docker-compose.yml**